cutthroat78/Computer-Science-SciFest-2022-Project/README.md

 - Get help - http://forums.pimoroni.com/c/support

 ## To Do:
-- Control built in light on pi from program
+- Put all paterns into one program
 - Control zigbee bulb from program
 - Take in audio
 - Respond to command